pollardlab/CellWalker/CellWalker_Walkthrough.md

 <img src="WalkthroughFigures/cellwalker_icon.png" id="id" class="class" width="50" height="50" /> CellWalker Walkthrough
 ================

-This is a walkthrough of running CellWalker on SNARE-seq data generated in the paper "High-throughput sequencing of the transcriptome and chromatin accessibility in the same cell."
+This is a walkthrough of running CellWalker (described [here](https://www.biorxiv.org/content/10.1101/847657v2.full)) on SNARE-seq data generated in the paper "High-throughput sequencing of the transcriptome and chromatin accessibility in the same cell."
 Running this code requires the following packages for R: "data.table", "Matrix", "ggplot2", "TxDb.Mmusculus.UCSC.mm10.knownGene", and "org.Mm.eg.db."

 First, load the scATAC-seq data in the form of a cell-by-peak matrix (available from GEO accession: GSE126074)